-Opportunities for financial support to attend an FSC course:
+Opportunities for financial support to attend a Field Studies Council natural history course:

 The Wildflower Society

 The Wild Flower Society (WFS) has generously donated a number of bursaries to encourage a wider understanding of wild flower identification among younger people.
-Anyone aged 18 to 30, who wishes to attend courses in the one of the following categories:
+Anyone aged 18 to 30, who wishes to attend courses principally concerned with species identification in one of the following categories: